Debt Management Plan (DMP) Guide 2026 - Complete UK Overview

 1. Financial Assessment: Your income, expenses, and debts are analyzed to determine affordable payments

-2. Creditor Contact: The DMP provider contacts all creditors to propose reduced payment terms
+2. Creditor Contact: The DMP provider contacts the creditors included in the plan to propose reduced payment terms

 4. Plan Setup: Once creditors agree, you make one monthly payment to the DMP provider